erp27/odoo/README.md

 Getting started with Odoo
 -------------------------
-For a standard installation please follow the <a href="https://www.odoo.com/documentation/12.0/setup/install.html">Setup instructions</a>
+For a standard installation please follow the <a href="https://github.com/erp27/odoo-install-script">Setup instructions</a>
-from the documentation.

 Then follow <a href="https://www.odoo.com/documentation/12.0/tutorials.html">the developer tutorials</a>